xxl4/me/source/_posts/IT-security-2024-09-17.md

 **Teenager Arrested in TfL Cyber Attack Investigation**

-London, UK - A teenager has been arrested in connection with the cyber attack on Transport for London (TfL) that caused widespread disruption to the capital's public transport system in September 2022.
+**London, UK -** A 16-year-old boy has been arrested in connection with a cyber attack on Transport for London (TfL) that occurred in November 2022.

-The 16-year-old boy from Oxford was detained on suspicion of causing a computer to perform a function to secure unauthorized access to a program or data.
-He has been released on bail pending further investigation.

-The Metropolitan Police Cyber Crime Unit, supported by the National Crime Agency, launched an investigation into the attack, which targeted TfL's internal computer systems.
-The attack affected multiple TfL services, including the Tube, buses, and payment systems, causing significant delays and inconvenience.

-TfL CEO Andy Byford expressed relief at the arrest, saying: "We are committed to ensuring that those responsible for this attack are brought to justice."

-According to sources, the teenager is believed to be a member of Lapsus$, a hacking group that has previously targeted companies such as Microsoft, Nvidia, and Samsung.
-Lapsus$ is known for its extortion methods, threatening to release sensitive data or disrupt operations unless ransoms are paid.

-The Metropolitan Police emphasized the ongoing nature of the investigation and urged anyone with information to come forward.
-Detectives are working with international partners to identify any potential accomplices or connections to other cyber attacks.
+**The Arrest:**

+* The arrest was made by the Metropolitan Police's Cyber Crime Unit on Wednesday, February 15, 2023.
+* The suspect was arrested at his home address in Oxfordshire.
+* He is currently being held in police custody.

+**The Cyber Attack:**

+* In November 2022, TfL confirmed that it had been the target of a "sophisticated" cyber attack.
+* The attack disrupted TfL's systems, causing widespread delays and cancellations across the London Underground and other transportation services.
+* According to TfL, no personal or financial data was compromised during the attack.

+**Investigation:**

+* The Metropolitan Police have been investigating the cyber attack alongside the National Crime Agency and TfL.
+* The arrest of the teenager is a significant development in the investigation.
+* Further arrests are possible as the investigation continues.

+**Response from TfL:**

+* TfL has welcomed the arrest and thanked the police for their work.
-In light of the ongoing threat, TfL has taken steps to strengthen its cybersecurity measures and has reminded customers to be vigilant when providing personal or payment information online.
+* The organization emphasized that it has taken steps to enhance its cybersecurity measures since the attack.

-The arrest serves as a reminder of the increasing sophistication and potential impact of cyber attacks on critical infrastructure.
-Law enforcement agencies and businesses continue to work together to prevent and respond to these threats effectively.
+* TfL assured customers that their services are operating normally and that their safety and security remain a top priority.

+**Importance of Cyber Security:**

+* The arrest highlights the importance of strong cybersecurity measures to protect critical infrastructure and public services.
+* Cyber attacks can have significant consequences, causing disruption to essential services and economic losses.
+* Organizations and individuals need to be vigilant in taking steps to prevent and respond to cyber threats.

 ## European enterprise networking lacks hybrid maturity
 [Read more](https://www.computerweekly.com/news/366610425/European-enterprise-networking-lacks-hybrid-maturity)